This course runs every other year. Its next run will be in January 2025.

 • what makes art Scottish

-• how Scottish art evolves
+• how Scottish art evolves, and

 • the various visions it offers of the country.

 Drawing on in-depth case studies, you’ll develop your skills in analysis and synthesis.
-You’ll learn to critically examine works of art, and discuss them within the broader contexts of contemporary literature, politics and social history.
+You’ll also learn to critically examine works of art, and discuss them within the broader contexts of contemporary literature, politics and social history.

 It’s also particularly relevant to employees of heritage bodies, like The National Trust for Scotland and Historic Scotland, as well as to librarians, archivists and volunteers in organisations with an interest in the visual history of Scotland.